UPDATE REGARDING TRUMP ADMINISTRATION TRAVEL BAN

 Please check back for updates as NACAC continues to monitor the status of immigration executive orders and relevant policy changes.

 On March 6, 2017, President Trump signed an executive order titled "Protecting the Nation from Foreign Terrorist Entry Into the United States" and issued a related fact sheet.
 The executive order directs the Department of Homeland Security and the Department of State to temporarily suspend visa issuance for 90 days to individuals from Iran, Sudan, Somalia, Syria, Yemen, and Libya seeking to enter the United States (often referred to as a “travel ban”).
 The order also called for the State Department to develop additional screening procedures for all foreign visitors to the United States from certain countries (sometimes referred to as “extreme vetting”).
 The order as written does not apply to F, M, or J visa holders whose visas were valid and effective prior to the order issuance.
 NACAC issued a statement opposing this executive order.

-The court injunctions blocking the travel ban did not affect the "extreme vetting" sections of the executive order.
+The legal battle related to the travel ban did not affect the "extreme vetting" sections of the executive order.
 Consequently, the U.S. Department of State announced that it would request those selected for “extreme vetting” to provide “all prior passport numbers, five years’ worth of social media handles, email addresses, phone numbers, and 15 years of biographical information when applying for a US visa."
 Technically, this information is not required, but failing to do so may result in the delay or rejection of an application.
 The changes are expected to last through November 2017, but may continue after.

 NACAC encourages you to speak with an immigration attorney or a Board of Immigration Appeals–accredited representative if you are working with immigrant or refugee students who are worried about their future.

 The following organizations and affiliates may be useful resources for any questions you may have regarding this executive order, finding immigration lawyers, or navigating the international college admission process:

 Counseling and Admission Professionals